-Physiology and Anatomy
+Physiology and anatomy

-Why do a short course in anatomy?
+Why do a short course in physiology and anatomy?

 Learn the key ideas about how the human body works, and how its functions are related to its structure.
 You may want to study this for personal interest, or as a return to study, or to provide a foundation for further studies in the health sciences - bridging a gap between the health sciences and your previous studies if these did not include physiology and anatomy.

 Who should enrol?

 - successful completion of BPA online is a requirement for you to take up your offer of a place (see immediately below)